Do you have questions? Your best interests are at the heart of every answer.

 Prenuptial & Postnuptial Agreements

-Our attorneys can assist in preparing, reviewing, and enforcing your prenuptial or postnuptial agreement and can help you defend against an action that your spouse may bring to enforce the terms of an agreement if it was entered into improperly – such as the unfortunately common situation where a spouse is forced to sign under duress on the eve of the wedding.
+Our attorneys can assist in preparing, reviewing, and enforcing your prenuptial or postnuptial agreement and can help you defend against an action that your spouse may bring to enforce the terms of an agreement if it was entered into improperly.

 Same-Sex Marital Considerations & Domestic Partnerships

-Our attorneys have worked with numerous same-sex and opposite-sex couples, creating domestic partnership agreements, joint property agreements, business agreements, powers of attorney, medical directives, wills and other documents designed to provide the legal security you deserve.
-As with any relationship, it is equally important to create a roadmap for dissolution, in the unfortunate event of a break-up – through which we guide our clients with strength and compassion.
+Our attorneys have worked with numerous couples to create domestic partnership agreements, joint property agreements, business agreements, powers of attorney, medical directives, wills and other documents designed that provide the legal security you deserve.
+In any relationship, it is important to create a roadmap for dissolution, in the unfortunate event of a break-up – through which we guide our clients with strength and compassion.